said-alrove/tailwindCss/README.md

 This command will create two config files, one called **postcss.config.js** and other **tailwind.config.js**, the former will be the place where you'll be able to costumize PostCss, the latter will be the place where you'll have to come for costumize Tailwind.

 * Continuing, the next step is to run a server with vite which you'll be able to do by running the **npm run dev** command.
-Here's important to add *"dev": "vite"* to the **scripts** section on the package.json file first.
+Here's important to first add *"dev": "vite"* to the **scripts** key on the package.json file.
+This will allos us to run the command with **npm**.

 ```
     npm run dev